RichardBradley/liquibase.github.com/manual/preconditions.md

 ### <changeLogPropertyDefined> ###

-Checks whether given [[http://www.liquibase.org/manual/changelog_parameters#property|changelog parameter]] is present.
+Checks whether given [changelog parameter](http://www.liquibase.org/manual/changelog_parameters#property) is present.
 If a value is also given, it only fails, if the value is not the same as given. //Since 2.0//

 <code xml>
 <changeLogPropertyDefined property="myproperty"/>